SyamSribalaji/Computer-Organisation-EE2003-Syam-SriBalaji-IITM/Single cycle CPU (ALU+Load+Store)/README.md

 ## Note

-- This is a part of course work - EE2003: Computer Organisation (Jul-Nov, 2022) from IIT-M. For this Single cycle CPU (ALU+Load_Store), I have designed hardware description on Verilog (cpu.v) and synthesis in Vivado.
+- This is a part of course work - EE2003: Computer Organisation (Jul-Nov, 2022) from IIT-M. For this Single cycle CPU (ALU+Load_Store), I designed hardware description on Verilog (cpu.v) and synthesis in Vivado.
 And I have Implemented it in PYNQ-1 board.
 And this testbench is not a part of my work (done by course Instructors).

 ## Goals